RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

   <figcaption>Example of a 3T ultimate with S4 MotP by sealary.</figcaption>
 </figure>

 Is 3T ult really necessary, though?
 Not really, but it is ideal.
+It is more important to reach the minimum recommended Break Effect (180%) before focusing on a 3T ult.
 If you're comfortable with casting Ruan Mei's ultimate every four turns instead, then that's fine!
 While you may lose out on some buffs, Ruan Mei certainly isn't "unplayable" with a 4T ult.
+Again, it is more important to focus on having at least 180% Break Effect.

 Still, it is best to try to optimize your ultimate uptime as much as possible.
 Even if you can't achieve a 3T ult, you should still try to make the most of your energy and ult as much as you can with what you have.
 It is best to aim for 4T ult as a minimum goal and 3T as the ideal.